cocreature/purelyfunctional-blog/posts/2016-01-01-servant-from-data.md

 with complicated types is often not trivial, e.g. you need to hide arguments in an existential to put it in a map.
 It would be great if we could just tag our existing `Command` type with a `Symbol`.
 That’s exactly what `Const` is for.
-There is a small problem here, `Const` in GHC 7.10 is not polykinded so we can’t use a `Symbol` here (in GHC 8.0 it will be polykinded).
+There is a small problem here: `Const` in GHC 7.10 is not polykinded, so we can’t use a `Symbol` here (in GHC 8.0 it will be polykinded).
 Luckily [vinyl](https://hackage.haskell.org/package/vinyl) provides a polykinded `Const` in `Data.Vinyl.Functor`.
 Let’s build a function to